BettyzhangPei/PLCO/README.md

 # Prediction of effect sizes (alpha_p and eta_p) and genetic effects (g_i and g_i^*)
 est_genetic_effects(est.par, data)
 ```
-where
-data0 has to be structured as a list of vectors:
-- n : A N x 1 column vector represents total number of measurements for each subject.
-- Z: A N x P matrix with standardized genotypic values.
-- t: A sum(n) x 1 column vector of the time variable.
-- y: A sum(n) x 1 column vector of the longitudinal response.
-data has to be structured as a list of vectors and matrices:
+where data0 has to be structured as a list of vectors n, Z, t, y. data has to be structured as a list of vectors and matrices n, Z, t, y, A, S, G, W and H.
 - n: A N x 1 column vector represents total number of measurements for each subject.
 - Z: A N x P matrix with standardized genotypic values.
 - t: A sum(n) x 1 column vector of the time variable.